Qluxzz/ExhaustiveDictionaryAnalyzer/README.md

 # Exhaustive Analyzer

-Allows you to ensure that dictionaries where the key is an enum type, that all enum values are defined in the dictionary.
+Ensures all enum values are defined in dictionaries with an enum type as the key, when attributed with the `[Exhaustive]` attribute

 ## Example: